What is the Center for Businesses in Transition?

 The Adirondack North Country Center for Businesses in Transition (CBIT) addresses the loss of area businesses by providing matchmaking services with potential buyers, access to planning tools and connection with existing services.

-Although we call it a Center, it is a dynamic evolving partnership between regional organizations and individuals invested in the retention and future of our businesses and communities.
+CBIT is a dynamic partnership between regional organizations and individuals invested in the retention of local businesses and the future of our communities.
 The goal is to help owners sell their businesses on the open market, complete intergenerational family transitions or convert to an employee-owned or cooperative model.

 Or if you are an aspiring entrepreneur looking to:

 • Start on a new career path leading to business ownership

 • Find out more about employee ownership models and opportunities

 We can help connect you with the tools, resources, opportunities and professionals to help you reach your goals.